KAnushaRaju/Excel-Coffee-Sales-Dashboard/README.md

-# Excel-Coffee-Sales-Dashboard

-# ☕ Coffee Sales Dashboard
+# ☕ Coffee Sales Dashboard using Excel

 ## 🎯 Objective
 Create a dynamic and interactive Coffee Sales Dashboard using Excel to demonstrate data gathering, transformation, analysis, and visualization techniques.